 SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Prescription Drug Card The pharmacy network for the plan is the Prime Participating Pharmacy Network.
-For participating retail pharmacies go to AlabamaBlue.com/PrimeParticipating-PharmacyLocator Some drugs require precertification Prescription drugs can be dispensed for up to a 30-day supply Some copays combined for diabetic supplies Specialty drugs can be dispensed for up to a 30-day supply.
-The only in-network pharmacy for specialty drugs is the Pharmacy Select Network.
-Go to AlabamaBlue.com/SelfAdministered-SpecialtyDrugList for a list of these specialty drugs View the Source Rx 1.0 list that applies to the plan at AlabamaBlue.com/SourceRx1DrugListT 100% of the allowed amount, subject to the following copayments/coinsurance: Tier 1 drugs \$15 copayment Tier 2 drugs \$45 copayment Tier 3 drugs \$65 copayment Subject to a \$100 deductible per person each calendar year Not covered
+For participating retail pharmacies go to AlabamaBlue.com/PrimeParticipatingPh armacyLocator 100% of the allowed amount, subject to the following copayments/coinsurance: Tier 1 drugs \$15 copayment Tier 2 drugs \$45 copayment Tier 3 drugs Not covered Some drugs require precertification Prescription drugs (other than maintenance drugs) can be dispensed for up to a 30-day supply only \$65 copayment Subject to a \$100 deductible per person each calendar year Some copays combined for diabetic supplies Specialty drugs can be dispensed for up to a 30-day supply.
+The only in-network pharmacy for specialty drugs is the Pharmacy Select Network .
+Go to AlabamaBlue.com/SelfAdministeredSpecialtyDrugList for a list of these specialty drugs View the Source Rx 1.0 list that applies to the plan at AlabamaBlue.com/SourceRx1DrugList4 T Some immunizations may be received from in-network pharmacy that participates in the Pharmacy Vaccine Network.
+A list of eligible vaccines these pharmacies may provide can be found at AlabamaBlue.com/VaccineNetworkDrug List